-\<{remark} \rm The germ of a pro-definable function into $\std{V}$ is always the germ of a path.
-Indeed if $f: [a,b) \to \std{V}$ is pro-definable, there exists a unique smallest $a'>a$ such that $f | (a,b)$ is continuous.
-This is a consequence of the fact that we will see later, that the image of $f$, being a $\G$-internal subset of $\std{V}$, is homeomorphic to a subset of $\G_\infty^n$.
-It follows from o-minimal automatic continuity that $f$ is piecewise continuous.
-Moreover, the topology of $\std{V}$ restricted to $f([a,b))$ is a definable topology in the sense of Ziegler; so the set of $a'$ with $(a',b)$ continuous is definable, and so a least element exists. \>{remark}

-\<{prop} Let $C$ be a curve, defined over $A$.
-There is a canonical bijection between: \begin{enumerate}\item $A$-definable types on $C$. \item $A$-definable germs at $b$ of (continuous) paths $[a,b) \to \std{C}$, up to reparametrization. \end{enumerate} Under this bijection, the stably dominated types on $C$ correspond to the germs of constant paths on $\std{C}$. \>{prop}
+\begin{prop} Let $C$ be a curve, defined over $A$.
+There is a canonical bijection between: \begin{enumerate}\item $A$-definable types on $C$. \item $A$-definable germs at $b$ of paths $[a,b) \to \std{C}$, up to reparameterization. \end{enumerate} Under this bijection, the stably dominated types on $C$ correspond to the germs of constant paths on $\std{C}$. \end{prop}

-\prf A constant path, up to reparametrization, is just a point of $\std{C}$.
+\prf A constant path, up to reparameterization, is just a point of $\std{C}$.
 In this way the stably dominated types correspond to germs of constant paths into $\std{C}$.
 Let $p$ be a definable type on $C$, which is not stably dominated.
-Then, by Lemma \ref{defty3}, for some definable $\d: C \to \G$, $\d_{*}(p)$ is a non-constant definable type on $\G$.
+Then, by \lemref{defty3}, for some definable $\d: C \to \G$, $\d_{*}(p)$ is a nonconstant definable type on $\G$.
 Changing sign if necessary, either $\d_{*}(p)$ is the type of very large elements of $\G$, or else for some $b$, $\d_{*}(p)$ concentrates on elements in some interval $[a,b]$; in the latter case there is a smallest $b$ such that $p$ concentrates on $[a,b)$, so that it is the type of elements just $<b$, or else dually.
 Thus we may assume $\d_{*}(p)$ is the generic at $b$ of an interval $[a,b)$ (where possibly $b = \infty$).